artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 set baud rate explicitly (Teensy), screen driver libraries that did not respect the chip select line of SPI and interferes with SPI bus ICs used for CAN bus communications.
-After long debugging sessions diagnosing these issues, we came to the conclusion that some of our projects on the team had enough moving parts to warrant an upgrade to a custom MCU solution without necessarily employing Arduinos or compatible devices such as Teensy.
+After long debugging sessions diagnosing these issues, we came to the conclusion that some of our team projects had enough moving parts to warrant an upgrade to a custom MCU solution without necessarily employing Arduinos or compatible devices such as Teensy.